Easy Homemade Orange Marmalade Recipe | No Pectin

 Store-bought marmalades are often loaded with preservatives, colorants, and other less-than-desirable ingredients that mask the natural flavors of the fruit.
 But when you make marmalade at home, you control the amount of sugar, highlight the fresh fruit juice, and create a spread with a depth of flavor that's impossible to find in a store-bought jar.
 Whether you're using sweet oranges, mandarin oranges, or even bitter Seville oranges, homemade orange marmalade captures the vibrant essence of citrus like nothing else.

 A good marmalade requires patience, as it takes time to reach the right consistency.
-Keep an eye on the temperature—it needs to reach the boiling point of 220°F (degrees F) for proper setting.
-If you don’t have a candy thermometer, you can use the cold-plate test:
+Keep an eye on the temperature for proper setting.
+If you don't have a candy thermometer, you can use the cold-plate test:

 1. Place a small plate or frozen plate in the freezer for 5 minutes.